 I think we can all agree that the Commissioner is doing a fine job.

 Thanks for reading this article on blaseball!
 I enjoyed working on it and I look forward to the next blaseball season.

 Much gratitude goes to the individuals that permitted me to showcase their blaseball-related thoughts (tweets) and artwork.
-The article glows now with their added voices and visions.
+The article glows now due to their voices and visions.

 Blaseball is still in beta and it would behoove me to update this article as this game/experience nears completion and is better understood.
 Consider it a living document.

 If you like the content here at Emergent Mage, bookmark the site and share it with a friend.
-Use the social media buttons if you want.
+Thank you!